neimasilk/ujaran-kebencian-bahasa-jawa/Human-and-Model-in-the-Loop Ensemble Learning for Javanese Hate Speech Detection_ A Sociolinguistically-Informed Approach.md

 ***Abstract**—* *Javanese hate speech detection faces unique challenges due to the language's complex sociolinguistic features, including hierarchical speech levels, extensive code-mixing patterns, and deep cultural context dependencies that affect over 75 million speakers.
 This research aims to develop an effective automated hate speech detection system for Javanese by addressing the annotation bottleneck and linguistic complexity through ensemble learning methodologies.
 We present an ensemble approach that integrates multiple transformer models with advanced aggregation strategies.
-Our methodology combines key innovations: a comprehensive dataset of 39,494 Javanese text samples with balanced evaluation protocols, a sophisticated stacked transformer ensemble integrating IndoBERT, XLM-RoBERTa, mBERT, and Custom Javanese BERT through weighted voting and XGBoost meta-learning, systematic incorporation of Javanese-specific linguistic markers including speech level indicators and code-switching patterns, and comprehensive uncertainty quantification through ensemble disagreement and calibration techniques.
+Our methodology combines key innovations: a comprehensive dataset of 39,494 Javanese text samples with balanced evaluation protocols, a sophisticated **multi-granularity input ensemble** utilizing a specialized Custom Javanese BERT with varied context windowing strategies (128, 256, 512 tokens) through weighted voting and XGBoost meta-learning, systematic incorporation of Javanese-specific linguistic markers including speech level indicators and code-switching patterns, and comprehensive uncertainty quantification through ensemble disagreement and calibration techniques.
 Extensive evaluation on a balanced test set of 4,993 samples demonstrates competitive performance with our best ensemble configuration achieving 86.86±0.12 macro-F1 on the test set, representing meaningful improvement over individual transformer models.
 However, we observe a significant validation-test gap (94.09% validation vs 86.86% test), indicating overfitting challenges that require further investigation.
 The ensemble shows improved calibration compared to single models and maintains reasonable performance across different hate speech categories.
 This work contributes to hate speech detection in low-resource languages while highlighting important limitations and areas for future improvement in ensemble learning for culturally-sensitive natural language processing applications.*